Mehedi61/Data-Structures/README.md

 # Data Structures
 In this repository I'll add all of my data structures implementations.
+I'll use Python for most of the solutions.

 ## Topics
 * [**Stack**](https://github.com/Mehedi61/Data-Structures/blob/master/data-structures/stack.py)